nqminds/trustnetz/packages/docusaurus/docs/build5-docs/60-CA-Demo/620-steps-to-set-up.md

 ```

 This will run this script in the background on boot, and log all traffic through the secure network to a `log.txt` file in the `/home/registrar/` directory.
 This is used to monitor the network traffic for requests to blacklisted IP addresses.

+Enable the service with `systemctl enable tcpdump.service` and then run the service with `systemctl start tcpdump.service` you can check it has run correctly with `systemctl status tcpdump.service`.

 ### Share port with openport
 You can now [use openport service to open share the port with the openport application](https://openport.readthedocs.io/en/latest/usage.html) like so: